-Data Security
+- Data Security

 - Measurability of applicability & outcome

 - Global applicability for company context

 - Legal framework

 E-learning, new forms of IT-solutions and social media platforms have fundamentally changed the way the world thinks about learning today.
-Especially in the last couple of years, it has become clear that e-learning offers much more than just simple e-papers and online testing tools.
-Learning management are powerful environments systems (LMS) that allow participants to achieve the required content in different forms, at different pace and intensity.
+Especially in the last couple of years, it has become clear that elearning offers much more than just simple e-papers and online testing tools.
+Learning management systems (LMS) are powerful environments that allow participants to achieve the required content in different forms, at different pace and intensity.
 Therefore, it can be said that such technologies are tools to show best practices for living sensitivity and adaptability.
-It is not just the single use of these methods; it's the combination of face-toface training, online tutoring and group learning via Facebook etc., just to name a few possible fields of application.
+It is not just the single use of these methods; it's the combination of face-to-face training, online tutoring and group learning via Facebook etc., just to name a few possible fields of application.